ImRajatAgrawal/GUI-ASSISTANT-WITH-PYTHON/README.md

 The sound and other music player functionalities are implemented with the help of **pygame mixer** module and file manipulation techniques in python respectively.

+## Images Tab :
+With the emergance of computer vision python has made it very easy to gain high level understanding from digital images or videos.
+The Image Tab provides functionalities to perform different operations on images so that they can be further used in data analysis.
+The different options that are provided are - detecting edges,blurring an image , extract text , transposing,creating thumbnails, resizing etc.

+An Additional functionality is provided for downloading images from web. you can just type something and you will find that related images are downloaded in the specified output directory.

+This is implemented using the google_images_download module in python.

+The following arguments are provided as a dictionary to the response object.

+arguments ={
+             "keywords": self.downloadimg.get(),
+             "format": "jpg",
+             "limit": 4,
+             "print_urls": True,
+             "size": "medium",
+             "aspect_ratio": "panoramic",
+             "output_directory": r"C:\Users\hp\Desktop\mynewimages",
+             "safe_search": True,
+             "help": True

+            }